-Being arrested or convicted of a crime can be life-altering.
-According to a 2015 report by The Sentencing Project, more than 60% of formerly incarcerated people are still unemployed a year after their release.
+Being arrested or convicted of a crime can be life altering.
+According to a 2015 report by the Sentencing Project, more than 60% of formerly incarcerated people are unemployed a year after release.
 These statistics show that if you are facing criminal charges, you can also face limitations to you and your family’s opportunities.
-In addition to a prison sentence and/or other penalties, a criminal conviction can include becoming ineligible for state or government benefit programs such as food share or education grants.
+After all, a criminal conviction can include a prison sentence and/or penalties.
+You may become ineligible for state or government benefit programs such as food share or education grants.
 Furthermore, it can be difficult to clear your name even if you are innocent of charges.
-If you are arrested or convicted, our Burlington County expungement attorney can help.
+If you are arrested or convicted, our Camden county expungement attorney can help.

 How Can I Expunge My Criminal Record in New Jersey?

-In New Jersey, there are no felonies or misdemeanors.
+In New Jersey there are no felonies or misdemeanors.
 Instead, there are degrees of crimes.
 In some cases, a motion can be filed to reduce a sentence or degree of a crime.
-Our Burlington County expungement attorney can highlight positive facts about you during a formal hearing that can help reduce your sentence.
+Our Camden county expungement attorney can highlight positive facts about you during a formal hearing.
 However, a judge will also consider any negative factors if they do exist.
 For this reason, depending on whether you have been sentenced or arrested, our firm may recommend pretrial programs to mitigate your risk of incarceration.
-In general, the best way to reduce a sentence is to have a well-drafted motion that covers many issues.
-Some matters a judge will consider when you file a motion to reduce sentencing include:
+In general, the best way to reduce a sentence is to have a well drafted motion that covers many issues.
+Some matters a judge will consider when you file a motion to reduce sentencing:

 - Context: A judge will consider the circumstances around the allegations of your crime.
-For example, if there is little or no personal injury, this can work favorably towards your motion.
+For example, if there is little or no personal injury, this can work favorably for your motion.